ECNTechnology/clouddial-kb/guides/cloud-dial/management.md

 ![](/images/clouddial_endcampaign.png)

-Here you can see the following inforamtion:
+Here you can see the following information:

 * **Campaign name:** The designated name for the campaign.
-Double check this is correct before proceeding
+Confirm this is correct before proceeding
 * **Created on:** This is the date the campaign was created.
 * **Created by:** The manager who created the campaign.
 * **Current progress:** The current progress of the campaign.